nalini-rangamani/surveyendpoint/README.md

 ## What is it ?
 Hasura project which gives endpoints to analyse the stackoverflow survey results

+## Contributors
+Nalini Rangamani.

 ## How it Works
 A survey has been done on Stackoverflow users to understand their demographics.
 This data is a CSV file.
 The relevant columns from it are loaded into a postgres database.
 The endpoints analyse the data and return the data which can be plotted as graphs by the frontend.
-This runs in a hasura cluster and uses hasura dat apis
+This runs in a hasura cluster and uses hasura data apis.

 ## What does it use